shanmukha-m-k/colmar-academy/README.md

 ### Description

- A responsive landing page developed for a new school "Colar Academy".
+ A responsive landing page developed for a new school "Colmar Academy".

 ### Setup/Installation Requirements